From the heady atmosphere of the beer tent to the Oktoberfest yearly itinerary, here give you a quick inside look into what Oktoberfest is like.

 The Beer Tents

-To start with, there is a choice of 13 beer tents, each with its own unique atmosphere and features.
-You are likely to find most American, Australian and Japanese heading directly for the Hofbräuhaus tent to mingle and drink with other foreigners.
+To start with, there is a choice of Oktoberfest beer tents, each with its own unique atmosphere and features.
+You are likely to find most tourists heading directly for the Hofbräuhaus tent to mingle and drink with other foreigners.
 Now, the Hofbräu is not without its merits, but you would miss out on a lot if it were the only tent you visited.

 For those seeking to clink steins and toast a beer with the hipper generation, check out the Hacker and Schottenhammel tents.
 It’s definitely the place to go for the younger crowds.
 The Schottenhammel tent is also the tent where the mayor of Munich taps the first keg of beer for the start of Oktoberfest.